Clinical Trial Evaluating the Safety and Efficacy of Nucleus Pulposus Allograft in Participants With Degenerative Disc Disease

 • - self-reported pregnancy.

-• - Women of childbearing potential (WOCBP) who are not using a reliable form of contraception (as determined by the Investigator) - Received any experimental drug or device used within 30 days prior to the screening visit or during the course of the clinical trial.
+• - Women of childbearing potential (WOCBP) who are not using a reliable form of contraception (as determined by the Investigator) - Received any experimental drug or device to treat the same condition used within 6 months prior to the screening visit or during the course of the clinical trial.

 - Other persistent pain/nerve issues including, for example, radiculopathy, leg pain, cauda equine syndrome, etc.